Macau gaming likely hurt by China virus alert: SJM CEO

 Sanford Bernstein and another brokerage – JP Morgan Securities (Asia Pacific) Ltd – believed any impact of the China coronavirus outbreak on demand for Macau gaming services would be short-lived and followed by robust recovery.

-Following a different kind of public emergency – severe bad weather that led in September 2018 for the first time in the modern era a short suspension of Macau casino operations – the effects of lost business had been compensated for in the following months of 2018 with “pent-up demand”, JP Morgan wrote in its Thursday note.
+Following a different kind of public emergency – severe bad weather that led in September 2018 for the first time in the modern era to a short suspension of Macau casino operations – the effects of lost business had been compensated for in the following months of 2018 with “pent-up demand”, JP Morgan wrote in its Thursday note.

 “We believe similar patterns would emerge,” in terms of recovery after an alert, “even if Macau casinos were to be shut down due to virus fears,” JP Morgan analysts DS Kim, Derek Choi and Jeremy An wrote.